cdevents/presentations/2022-09-16-osseu-devops-metrics-through-cdevents/presentation.marp.md

 ---

-# A common language helps!
+# ... but a common language helps!

 ![bg contain](images/key-takeaway-1.svg)